 Projecting Player Performance

 Baseball has the most stat-obsessed sports culture out of any sport I’ve studied.
 There are so many resources and advanced stats to choose from that you could easily get overwhelmed by diving too deep into that world.
-You’d be wise to focus on a just few stats to start.
+You would be wise to focus on a just few stats to start.

-After settling on what stats to incorporate you’ll want to consider the players matchup, park factors, weather and lineup order.
+After settling on what stats to incorporate, you’ll want to consider the players matchup, park factors, weather and lineup order.
 For matchups, you’ll want to pay attention to the handedness of both pitchers and batters.
 Batters have an advantage versus pitchers using the opposite hand, and pitchers have the advantage versus batters of the same hand.
 Teams will frequently use different lineups versus left-handed pitchers than right-handed pitchers to maximize their production.
-You should prefer batters with a favorable matchup in this respect; however, it’s not as simple as just looking at their stats versus that pitcher type, because starters typically only pitcher 5-6 innings.
-Some teams also employ “platoons” which use two players from the opposite side of the plate at the same position.
+You should prefer batters with a favorable matchup in this respect; however, it’s not as simple as just looking at their stats versus that pitcher type because starters typically only pitch five or six innings.
+Some teams also employ “platoons,” which use two players from the opposite side of the plate at the same position.
 You should watch out for players who meet this description because they are frequently subbed out versus relief pitchers, which makes their production not as good as it might seem at first glance.

 Park factors are important as well as anyone who has ever watched a Rockies home game can attest to.
 The main external factor affecting batter performance is air density.
 When the air is dense, there is more resistance on the ball and it doesn’t travel as far.
 When it’s not, players are able to generate more hits and more power.
 The main factors contributing to air density are temperature and elevation.
 Both make the air less dense as they are higher.
 That’s why Coors Field in the “Mile High City” is such a great batter’s park.
 I didn’t have as much luck when I tried the batting cages there though, so it’s not going to make just anyone into the next Barry Bonds.

 While you’re checking the air temperature make sure to pay attention to reports of precipitation as well.
 There are several great resources to help you determine the chance of a game’s postponement, but I use radar to make my final decision.
 If a game looks like it might have more than a couple hours of rain, then it’s important to discount your player projections to reflect that.
-From reports in postponed games this year, it appears that the system for postponing games has changed over the past year due to abuse by a certain team which may be based in the country’s capital.
-Now that the MLB is making the final decisions instead of the home teams, I’m not as worried now about teams notorious for postponing games they just didn’t want to play.
-Check my rankings for my estimated chance of a game being postponed.
+Sometimes a game might be likely to start but only have a couple hour window where weather will be good.
+That can really affect the upside of your stacks in that game because high scoring games take longer to play.
+I post my estimate of weather risk in my projections as well as on Twitter.

-If the idea of developing projections still seems overwhelming, I’d recommend using my MLB Rankings(which are derived from the projections I use myself) and our site projections to build your lineups.
-You’ll want to focus on getting as many high value players as possible in your lineup, while spending all of your salary.
+If the idea of developing projections still seems overwhelming, I’d recommend using my projections to build your lineups.
+For cash games you’ll want to focus on getting as many high value players as possible in your lineup, while spending all of your salary.
 For tournaments it’s important to have a balance of strong value plays/stacks and lower owned sleepers.
 But being able to use a player’s value and their projected ownership to determine the risk/reward of a sleeper pick requires even more accurate projections.

 DraftKings vs. FanDuel vs. Yahoo

 FanDuel’s quality start bonus creates an incentive to pick pitchers who throw more pitches.
 To earn a quality start, a pitcher must complete six innings.
-With a league average WHIP (Walks+Hits per inning pitched) of around 1.3, six innings on average takes about 26 pitchers.
-Very few pitchers average that much volume, and the odds of a quality start drop precipitously when a pitcher averages only 80-90 pitches compared to 100.
+With a league-average WHIP of around 1.3, six innings on average takes about 26 pitchers.
+Very few pitchers average that much volume, and the odds of a quality start drop precipitously when a pitcher averages only 80 to 90 pitches compared to 100.
 Additionally, giving up bases isn’t penalized, only run scoring.
 This all means that pitchers who go deep in games are relatively more valuable on FanDuel than DraftKings and Yahoo.
-On DK and Yahoo, you can rely more on the volatility of how many base runners a pitcher gives up to give you the upside you need to win a GPP.
+On DraftKings and Yahoo, you can rely more on the volatility of how many base runners a pitcher gives up to give you the upside you need to win a GPP.

 Since baseball is the most volatile of any major sport, on any given night, the edge the top player at any position has versus other good players at the position is small.
-To illustrate this, I break down pitchers’ probability of being the top performer semi-weekly in my Perfect Pitcher article.
 Accordingly there is significant opportunity to be contrarian as ownership tends to cluster on the best plays of the night.
 To get a gauge on ownership, I’d recommend you review my ownership projections each night and avoid those pitchers and batters that are likely to go over/under-owned.
 But exercise caution when going contrarian.
-It’s kind of like the behind-the-back pass in basketball — it’s the optimal play in a limited number of situations but it’s tempting to overuse it.
+It’s kind of like the behind-the-back pass in basketball — it’s the optimal play in a limited number of situations, but it’s tempting to overuse it.
 The focus should always be on maximizing score and correlation, while avoiding overly chalky lineups.
-You don’t get style points for having a roster filled with 1% owned guys.
+You don’t get style points for having a roster filled with 1%-owned guys.